Carol, Sonia and Bhavna, speak to Talented Ladies Club on how they combined their professional and personal experiences to form Divorce Negotiator.

 My husband’s experience certainly helped me to create an understanding of what the process is like from the inside – when emotions run high, people behave in irrational ways.

 We both agreed that we did not want to use solicitors as this could aggravate the situation.
-For me, Divorce Negotiator provided the perfect mix of a solution-focused process that would provide equal support to both myself and my ex husband.
+For me, Divorce Negotiator provided the perfect mix of a solution-focused process that provided equal support to both myself and my ex husband.

 Bhavna: I don’t think there are typical clients, just like there aren’t typical relationships or marriages.
 The dynamics for each couple are different and that is what makes the work interesting.

-When you are due to meet a couple for the first time, you can never predict how the meeting will go, and often one or the other will throw something into the mix that will surprise and change the course of the discussions.
+When you are due to meet a couple for the first time, you can never predict how the meeting will go.
+Often one or the other will throw something into the mix that will surprise and change the course of the discussions.

-Carol: Our biggest challenge is that we must call ourselves associate solicitors, as opposed to practicing solicitors, despite the fact that we are all trained in law.
+Carol: Our biggest challenge is that we must call ourselves associate solicitors rather than practicing solicitors.
+Despite the fact that we are all trained in Family law.
 This is simply because we are not governed by the Solicitors Regulation Authority.

-Carol: Helping couples to remain friends, or at least on speaking terms so that the children are not affected too badly.
+Carol: Helping couples to remain friends and on speaking terms so that the children are not affected too badly.

 Sonia: Watching a couple walk out arm in arm after a meeting about how they were going to split their assets.
 They had not been on speaking terms for a while.